 - A nice blanket — a simple luxury if you live in a cooler/cold climate.
 One reader (also a teacher) recommends this affordable option from Target (~$10).

-- Nice soap — these days, it seems like you can never have enough, lol.
-And there are some beautiful holiday designs and seasonal scents out.
+- Nice soap — a practical and sensory gift that always goes to use… and there are some beautiful holiday designs and seasonal scents out.
 Check out local business offerings or Etsy for some nice options.